Another Day in Powadise

 A series of strong storms have left Powder Mountain with several feet of its namesake, and today is the first day that Lightning Ridge has opened since the heavy snowfall.

 There is so much snow that ski patrol had to literally dig out a snowbank so it wouldn’t obstruct a nearby lift’s operation.
-Needless to say, the stoke is high, and the excitement is electrified on Lightning Ridge.
+Needless to say, the stoke is high, and the excitement is electrified on Lightning Ridge, an expansive mountain landscape home to little-tracked sidecountry skiing and riding.

 Lightning Ridge is one of Powder Mountain’s three single-ride cat areas, which in total amount to 1,300-plus skiable acres.